top of page

 Capitol Park Museum in Baton Rouge, La. photo personal collection

-The Mardi Gras section at Capitol Park Museum provides a general overview of the holiday and highlights how parishes throughout the state celebrate it.
+The Mardi Gras section at the Capitol Park Museum provides a general overview of the holiday and highlights how parishes throughout the state celebrate it.

 New Orleans, Louisiana